Gdoc/Admin

 How much do countries trade?

-Trade openness around the world
+Trade openness

-Exports and imports in real dollars
+Exports and imports in dollars

 Expressing the value of trade as a share of GDP tells us the importance of trade in relation to the size of economic activity.
-Let's now take a look at trade in monetary terms – this tells us the importance of trade in absolute, rather than relative terms.
+Let's now take a look at trade in monetary terms.
+This tells us the importance of trade in absolute, rather than relative terms.

 What do countries trade?